SEND Information Report

 In order to ensure students are well supported within the Academy we identify and assess students with SEND as early and as thoroughly as possible through liaising with primary/previous schools to ensure the sharing of information and strategies to support the student.

-If any member of staff or parent has any concerns about a particular student they can discuss these with either Maureen Connolly (ASENDO) or Lauren McKay (SENCO/ CTL of Inclusion) of whom will then request feedback from teachers on the student’s progress, attitude to learning, strengths and concerns.
+If any member of staff or parent has any concerns about a particular student they can discuss these with either Hannah Mattingley (ASENDCo) or Hannah Ronaldson (Assistant Headteacher for Inclusion & SENDCo) of whom will then request feedback from teachers on the student’s progress, attitude to learning, strengths and concerns.
 Once this information has been collated it can then result in observations of students, identification of strategies to support or referrals to other specialist support where this is appropriate.

 Provision for our students with Special Educational Needs

-All students who have been identified with a Special Educational Need/ Disability are allocated a Key Worker depending on the extent of their needs.
-The students with Key Workers will engage in additional individualised intervention of which, the Key Worker will then liaise with staff and parents/carers to discuss the progress and developments within
+The Academy has a number of allocated a Key Workers which work with SEND students depending on the extent of their needs.
+The students with Key Workers will engage in additional individualised intervention of which, the Key Worker will then liaise with staff and parents/carers to discuss the progress and developments within the interventions.

 Students’ progress will be monitored and assessed during three data points each year: – Autumn, Spring and Summer.
 This will be formally reported to parents once annually through the school report.
-There will be an opportunity to meet teaching staff, YTLs and the SENCO during an annual parents evening.
-In addition to this Year 7 have the chance to meet the SENCO at the Year 7 settling in evening.
+There will be an opportunity to meet teaching staff, pastoral leaders and the SENDCo & Assistant SENDCo during an annual parents evening.
+In addition to this Year 7 have the chance to meet the SENDCo & Assistant SENDCo at the Year 7 settling in evening.

 The school prides itself on the Care and Guidance support provided for young people within the school.
 Students with SEND needs will be carefully monitored through this process.